MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 (such as automatic intro dismiss but that is something I also have included as an option for this very reason).
-This doesn't mean you can't use patches which add another message system (such as VWF Dialogues), they just can't replace vanilla messages (in fact, you don't need them all the time either).
+This doesn't mean you can't use patches which add another message system (such as VWF Dialogues) on top, they just can't replace vanilla messages.

 Can I use the goal with layer 3 backgrounds as well?
 ----------------------------------------------------------